VetSkill Level 5 Diploma in Advanced Veterinary Nursing (Medical)

 Practical Case Reports

-You will complete five practical case reports to be included in the evidence requirements in the portfolio.
+You will complete three practical case reports to be included in the evidence requirements in the portfolio.
 The practical case reports are set by VetSkill and marked by the Centre.

-You will complete six written examinations assessing the knowledge elements of the qualification.
+You will complete one written examination assessing the six theory units of the qualification.
 The written examinations are set and marked by VetSkill.

 You will complete one long case scenario and professional discussion.
-The practical examination is set and marked by VetSkill but carried out in the Centre.
+The practical examination is set and marked by VetSkill.

 Where can you study?

 The following Centres are currently approved to deliver the VetSkill Level 5 Diploma in Veterinary Nursing (Medical):